Croatia–Philippines relations

 Diplomatic relations were established between Croatia and the Philippines on February 25, 1993, soon after the Philippines recognized Croatia as an independent nation in 1992.
 The two countries have links between their shipping industries, including port management, and seafarers.
 Croatia has a non resident ambassador in Jakarta.
 The Philippines has a non resident ambassador in Vienna.

 Agreements

 In 1993, the governments signed an agreement abolishing the requirement for a visa for holders of diplomatic and official passports.

 In 1995, the governments reached an agreement on scientific and technological cooperation.

 In 2009, the governments signed an agreement on cultural cooperation.

 In 2009, the Croatian Ministry of Sports and the Philippine Board of Sports signed a memorandum on cooperation in the field of sports.

 In 2019, a memorandum of understanding was signed regarding defence cooperation.

+In 2025, Philippines' Department of Migrant Workers (DMW) signed an MoU with the Croatian government that would open work opportunities for the Filipino workers in the hospitality sector.

 Representation

 Neither country has a diplomatic mission in each other's territories.
 The Philippine Embassy in Vienna, Austria, is accredited to Croatia.
 On the other hand, the Croatian ambassador accredited to the Philippines is based in the embassy in Indonesia.